Welcome to Preservation Idaho’s River Street Neighborhood Tour, a WalkAbout at Your Fingertips!

 - Early origins of the Civil Rights Movement in Boise

-- Stories of the Imai family and their experiences both before and after incarceration at the Minidoka Internment Camp
+- Stories of the Imai family both before and after incarceration at the Minidoka concentration camp

 - The impact of Boise’s Basque community and their legacy in the neighborhood